mramshaw/aws-lambda-sample/README.md

 This looked like a very well-documented example of how to deploy [AWS Lambda Functions](https://aws.amazon.com/lambda/), so I decided to follow it as a learning exercise.
 There are a great number of steps and I thought I would learn something about [Terraform](https://www.terraform.io/) at the very least.
+One interesting feature is that the code is uploaded to S3 and then migrated to Lambda from there.

-The overall intent seems to be a __serverless__ deployment to a __CI__ (Continuous Integration) staging area which includes automated builds and testing followed by a RESTful endpoint for mobile integration, but it's a very long blog post and I may have read the intention(s) incorrectly.
+The overall intent seems to be a __serverless__ deployment to a __CI__ (Continuous Integration) staging area which includes automated builds and testing followed by a RESTful endpoint for mobile (specifically Android) integration, but it's a very long blog post and I may have read the intention(s) incorrectly.

+All of this seems to be a response to the [AWS Serverless Application Model (SAM)](http://github.com/awslabs/serverless-application-model) but rather than use [AWS CloudFormation](http://aws.amazon.com/cloudformation/) the current effort addresses the goals of [Infrastructure as code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_Code) via a homegrown combination of __Python__, __boto__, and __Terraform__.

+The blog post discusses using Java for Twitter searches - the code here does not address this but seems to largely a spike (or proof of concept) to verify that the Java server-side code will be able to respond correctly to the client-side code.
+The post also covers Twelve-Factoring the code so that it will respond correctly in both ___Staging___ and ___Production___ environments (in the code contained in this repo, this will be addressed with the __API Gateway__).

+Lambda Functions can be set up with __Aliases__, which allow for decoupling client code from a specific Lambda Function, thus allowing for multiple versions of the Lambda Function.
+The version addressed by the Alias may be updated or even rolled-back - allowing greater flexibility and more advanced decoupling.

+Lambda Functions may be configured with Environment Variables (this allowing Twelve-Factoring the code) but Staging and Production environments generally have different release cycles - so this is not a substitute for having completely separate Lambda Functions for both Staging and Production.

+This separation of Staging and Production is easily addressed with AWS API Gateway, which can also define RESTful endpoints and interactions.

 The software used was as follows: